Center for Teaching and Learning

 The Center for Teaching and Learning offers tutoring in quantitative reasoning and science, including all areas of math, science, and economics.

 Students in a QR or Sc course who need additional help—as confirmed by the professor—may apply for small-group or individual tutoring to supplement their visits to teaching fellow office hours and Residential College Math/Science tutors.
-Applications to request a tutor can be downloaded from the program’s Web page.
-For more detailed information, visit the Science & Quantitative Reasoning Tutoring Web page or contact the program coordinator, Kailas Purushothaman.
+Applications to request a tutor may be downloaded from the program’s website.
+For more detailed information, visit the Science & Quantitative Reasoning Tutoring Website or contact the program coordinator, Kailas Purushothaman.